graearea/graearea.github.io/mirror-mounts.md

 These are 3D printed, so they typically look like this:
 ![Both](/img/both.jpeg)

-The back side (bottom in this picture), often has some small irregularities, but this is the face that you can't see so it's not so big an issue.
-The front side has a pattern from the printing which you can make out in bright light, but you don't really notice it on the car.
+The back side (bottom in this picture), often has some small irregularities, but this is the face that you don't see.
+The front side has a pattern from the printing which you can make out in bright light.

 ## How do I order?
 The instructions are in the form.